-Google ITA Software matrix is a very cool tool to use for finding cheap flights.
+Google ITA Software matrix is a very powerful tool to use for finding cheap flights.
 It is the engine that drives Google Flights and Kayak and it is by far the most efficient flight-finding web application out there on the internet.
 Why?
 Because MIT nerds developed it and nerds love tinkering with stuff until it’s more efficient than a quantum computer at crunching numbers.
 What they came up is the most power flight search tool in the known universe.

-So powerful in fact that a lot of other flight search services such as Google Flights and Orbitz, the ITA Matrix has a few tricks up its sleeve not found on any other flight search.
+Even if it powers popular flight search engines like Google Flights and Orbitz, the ITA Matrix has a few tricks up its sleeve not found on any other flight search.
 It’s by far the most efficient way to find the cheapest flight, at any combination, possible out there.
 Just trust me on this, I took the Red Pill and logged more hours on the ITA Software Matrix than anyone I know.

 The ITA Software Matrix allows you to find fares for exact dates, display it on a calendar of prices, change sales cities, or whatever special needs for your flight.
 With all it’s seemingly unlimited power, you would think everyone would use it instead of any other flight search engines out there.
 Alas, it has one flaw that the collective brains over at MIT haven’t figured out yet.

 Yes, you can’t buy your tickets on the ITA Matrix Search Tool.
 You have to use a different service like Kayak or Skyscanner to purchase and book your flights.
 Google ITA Matrix Software is merely a research tool to find the best routes and prices.
 Other flight search engines already offer the same features, so one could argue the utility and usefulness of the ITA Sofware by Google.

 The Argument For Using ITA Matrix Airfare Search

 - Professional Travel Agents use it.

-- Major Airline Agencies use its flight search engine.
+- Major Airline Agencies use their flight search engine.

 - Multi-city flight options.
 As far as I know, ITA Matrix is the only that lets you pick as many as six at a time.